pereiradaniel/ProjectApp2017/README.md

 ### 8/April/2017
 Progress has been slow on the project this week due to working everyday at my day job and with personal training clients!
 However, I have been able to read up on some documentation, previous unit tests and other programming principles that will be implemented immediately.
 Although not as much development work got done as I hoped, there has been enough time for me to write a few blogs this week that were helpful to my train of thought.

-> Make sure to follow the blog for this project!
+> Make sure to follow the [blog][projectBlogLink] for this project!
 It's as important as the code repo because I am sharpening my project planning/management skill while working several jobs at once.

-> [Follow me on Twitter][twitterLink]!

 ## 11/April/2017
 Finished my initial testing phase today!
 Time to start Phase 3 early by adjusting my schedule.